Field Seminar Details

 Seminar Cancelled Due to Inclement Weather

 Due to the potential for flash flooding and the slippery nature of soil with high clay content, seminars may be cancelled in the event of wet weather.
 Excessive heat can also be a cause for cancellation.
 If we cancel a seminar you will receive a full refund.

 Water and Transportation

 Transportation is provided for field seminars to and from the Archaeology Center in Camp Verde.
 Participants are responsible for transportation to the Center.
 We encourage participants to bring snacks (trail mix, etc.).
 We provide bottled water.
-Pick-up at your location is available for private tours of at least six participants.
+Pick-up at your location is available for groups of at least four participants.